KSchoenleber/urbs/doc/implementdoc/equ-storage.rst

 :math:`k_{yvs}^\text{E/P}`.
 It has to be noted that this constraint is only active for the storages with a positive value under the column "ep-ratio" in the input file, and when this value is not given, the power and energy capacities can be sized independently.
+The mathematical explanation of this rule is given in :ref:`theory-storage`.

-In script ``model.py`` the constraint storage energy to power rule is then defined and calculated by the following code fragment:
+In script ``storage.py`` the constraint storage energy to power rule is then defined and calculated by the following code fragment:
 ::